YashchaturvediIR/my-wp-custom-plugin/README.md

 ### Version 1.0

-- Initial release of Yash Website Custom Plugin.
+- Initial release of my WP custom Plugin.
 - Functionality to disable the WordPress Admin Bar for all users.